 For people with low incomes and bad credit, overdraft protection can end up trapping them in a dangerous cycle of debt.
 Those fees eat away at their account balances, which then lead them to overdraft even more frequently.

 If this sounds like you, go ahead and shut off your overdraft protection.
 Sure, dealing with the embarrassment of having your card decline is going to suck, but clawing back all that money that’s currently going towards overdraft fees is well worth the trade-off.

 Finally, if you are going to use overdraft protection, make sure it’s through a linked savings account instead of a credit line.
 Even linking a credit card to your checking account is a better option than an overdraft line of credit.
 The fees are lower, the interest rates are more manageable, and you can use your card’s 30-day interest-free grace period to your advantage.

 There are very few easy answers in personal finance.
 The pros and cons of overdraft protection will ultimately be decided on a case by case basis—by what works best for you.
-To learn more about managing your finances, check out these related posts from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.